Why Microsectioning sample preparation?

 Finally, our experienced technicians use a carefully refined polishing process to yield a smooth finish, which is then ready for optical and fluorescence microscopy analysis.

 Our commitment to quality

-During this process ESA strictly reviewies all the lab activities involved is these tasks, as well as those vibration and temperature cycling capabilities required for the verification of PCB systems according the ECSS-Q-ST-70-08C and ECSS-Q-ST-70-38C specifications.
+During this process, SA strictly reviews all the lab activities involved is these tasks, as well as those vibration and temperature cycling capabilities required for the verification of PCB systems according to toe ECSS-Q-ST-70-08C and ECSS-Q-ST-70-38C specifications.

-It is worth mentionioning here that due to the high level standard that Alter Technology maintains in all its activities it is currently a ESA recommended laboratory to conduct this kind off inspections.
+It is worth mentioning here that due to the high-level standard that Alter Technology maintains in all its activities it is currently an ESA recommended laboratory to conduct this kind of inspections.

 - MacroVoids in assembled BGA packages - 14th August 2019